TheBestTvarynka/Dataans/doc/tech_stack.md

 The [`PoloDb`](https://www.polodb.org/) is used for the local data storage.
 [Why](https://www.polodb.org/docs/):

-> PoloDB aims to offer a modern alternative to SQLite, which is currently the almost exclusive option for client-side data storage.
-Although SQLite is an old and stable software, it lacks some modern features.
-That's why we developed PoloDB, which is NoSQL, supports multi-threading and multi-sessions, and retains the embedded and lightweight features of SQLite.
+> `PoloDB` aims to offer a modern alternative to `SQLite`, which is currently the almost exclusive option for client-side data storage.
+Although `SQLite` is an old and stable software, it lacks some modern features.
+That's why we developed `PoloDB`, which is NoSQL, supports multi-threading and multi-sessions, and retains the embedded and lightweight features of `SQLite`.

 This is why the `PoloDb` was chosen.
 The `PoloDb` functionality is enough for the current app requirements.